TomPace101/nanopore_diffusion/notes.md

 How do inputfiles and outputfiles work?
 Probably read-only properties again.
 But no default getter method; it's entirely class-dependent.
+But you have the input file (maybe) at instantiation.
+So maybe it's not a read-only property.

 I'm not really happy that useful must now import from doit.
 It makes doit less optional than it was before.